+Thank you for your interest in working with KWMC

 Hello.
 In this pack you will find more information about the job role and how to apply.
 Here is a bit about us.
 If you would like an informal chat about the role or require this application pack in an alternative format, please email michaela@kwmc.org.uk or call 0117 903 0444.